 - Snacks like granola bars or energy bars (Clif Bars are made with good ingredients and are very filling)

-- Weather appropriate clothing (snow gear, light hoodie, gloves, hat for sun or warmth)
+- Weather appropriate clothing (snow gear, a light hoodie, gloves, a hat for sun or warmth)

 - Fire-starting flint